-BDI3CZ Introduction to Entrepreneurship
+Introduction to Entrepreneurship Grade 11

 This course focuses on ways in which entrepreneurs recognize opportunities, generate ideas, and organize resources to plan successful ventures that enable them to achieve their goals.
 Students will create a venture plan for a student-run business.
-Through handson experiences, students will have opportunities to develop the values, traits, and skills most often associated with successful entrepreneurs.
+Through handsmost often associated with successful entrepreneurs.